Revised March 2016

 When visiting New Orleans, you can find something magical and unforgettable every day.
 Whether it's an opportunity to sample our exceptional cuisine, to learn about our rich cultural heritage or a music festival you seek, New Orleans has something for everyone.

-Check out the festival calendar below for more examples of fun just waiting to be had in New Orleans all year round.
+Click here to check out the variety of festivals and more examples of fun just waiting to be had in New Orleans all year round.

 During your trip to New Orleans you'll have the opportunity to indulge in world-famous cuisine, savor specialty cocktails and dance the night away to some of the best live music in the world.
 Our laid back, friendly culture inspires guests to relax, kick up their heels and live it up.